Bhanu-Sharma-7/Brudite-Git-CLI-2025/README.md

-# Git Assignment – 1
+# 📘 Git Assignment – 1

 This repository contains the submission for **Assignment 1** of Git and GitHub basics.

+---

+## 📂 Repository Structure

+* `Git & GitHub/` → Contains Markdown files with important Git and Bash command references.
+* `Assignment_1.docx` → Contains the detailed internship task write-up for Assignment 1.

+---

 ## 📌 Tasks Covered

 ### ✅ Task 1: Repository Creation and Basic Operations

-- Initializing a Git repository
+* Initialize a Git repository
-- Creating and committing a README file
+* Create and commit initial files (like README)

 ### ✅ Task 2: Remote Repositories

-- Adding a remote GitHub repository
+* Add a remote GitHub repository
-- Pushing changes to remote
-- Cloning repositories
+* Push local commits to GitHub
+* Clone repositories from GitHub

 ### ✅ Task 3: Fetching and Pulling

-- Using `git fetch` to get remote updates
+* Use `git fetch` to download changes
-- Using `git pull` to merge remote changes
+* Use `git pull` to update and merge remote changes

 ### ✅ Task 4: Branching

+* Create and switch between branches
-- Creating and switching branches
+* Make and commit changes on different branches
-- Making changes and committing on feature branch
-- Comparing branches
+* Compare branches

-### ✅ Task 5: Resetting and Moving Back
+### ✅ Task 5: Resetting

-- Resetting to previous commits (soft and hard)
+* Reset to previous commits using soft or hard reset
-- Checking out specific commits
+* Checkout previous commits

-### ✅ Task 6: Creating Branches from Specific Commits
+### ✅ Task 6: Branching from Past Commits
-- Creating branches from past commit hashes

-## 📁 Files Included
-- `Final_Professional_Git_Assignment_1.docx` – A well-formatted assignment report in Word format.
+* Create a new branch from a specific commit hash

+---

 ## 🛠 Technologies Used

-- Git
+* Git
-- GitHub
+* GitHub
-- Command Line
+* Command Line Interface (CLI)

 ---

 **Author:** Bhanu Sharma
 **Date:** June 2025